 Follow a Bedtime Routine

 A natural and effective way to fall asleep is to follow a bedtime routine each night.
 By doing the same set of activities in the same order each night, you train your brain to feel sleepy.
-A nightly routine could be as simple as washing your face, brushing your teeth, and performing other grooming activities, or you might want to do something relaxing like take a bath or meditate.
+A nightly routine could be as simple as washing your face, brushing your teeth, and performing other grooming activities, or you might want to do something relaxing like taking a bath or meditating.

 Prepare for Nighttime Disruptions